lithdew/reliable/README.md

 $ go get github.com/lithdew/reliable
 ```

-In the case you are looking to quickly get a project or demo up and running, use `Endpoint`.
-Should you require more flexibility, consider directly working with `Conn`.
+Should you just be looking to quickly get a project or demo up and running, use `Endpoint`.
+If you require more flexibility, consider directly working with `Conn`.

+Note that some sort of keep-alive mechanism or heartbeat system needs to be bootstrapped on top, otherwise packets may indefinitely be resent as they will have failed to be acknowledged.

 ## Options

 1. The read buffer size may be configured using `WithReadBufferSize`.
 The default read buffer size is 256.
 2. The write buffer size may be configured using `WithWriteBufferSize`.
 The default write buffer size is 256.
-3. The minimum period of time that once elapsed, requires the transmission of an ACK may be configured using `WithACKTimeout`.
-The default ACK timeout is 100 milliseconds.
+3. The minimum period of time before we retransmit an packet that has yet to be acknowledged may be configured using `WithResendTimeout`.
+The default resend timeout is 100 milliseconds.
 4. A packet handler which is to be called back when a packet is received may be configured using `WithPacketHandler`.
 By default, a nil handler is provided which ignores all incoming packets.
 5. An error handler which is called when errors occur on a connection that may be configured using `WithErrorHandler` By default, a nil handler is provided which ignores all errors.
 6. A byte buffer pool may be passed in using `WithBufferPool`.
 By default, a new byte buffer pool is instantiated.